The struggle is real.

 A change of scenery can move enough energy to shift your writer’s block.

 We will all get bored if we’re in the same spot for too long, so writer’s block can be a symptom of too much time spent in one place.
-When I’m feeling fed up or stifled, I will move into another room or even snuggle up in bed with my laptop if I’m feeling cold, ill or sleepy.
-If you are creative too, then it’s likely that your surroundings affect you so make sure that you’re somewhere which makes you feel open and inspired.
+When I’m feeling fed up or stifled, I’ll move into another room or even snuggle up in bed with my laptop if I’m feeling cold, ill or sleepy.
+If you’re creative too, then it’s likely that your surroundings affect you so make sure that you’re somewhere which makes you feel open and inspired.

 ✎ Leave your phone in another room